rn10950/RetroZilla/README.txt

 	time.

-    To install Mozilla by downloading the .zip file and installing manually, follow these steps:
+    To install RetroZilla by downloading the .zip file and installing manually, follow these steps:

-	1. Click the mozilla-win32-talkback.zip link or the mozilla-win32.zip link on the site you're down- loading Mozilla from to download the .zip file to your machine.
+	1. Click the mozilla-win32-talkback.zip link or the mozilla-win32.zip link on the site you're down- loading RetroZilla from to download the .zip file to your machine.

 	2. Navigate to where you downloaded the file and